 We talked to leading experts about how to run Facebook Ads.
 Here are their top tips, plus examples to show you how to build campaigns like a pro.

-Running Facebook Ads can be tricky for beginners.
-You want to see a good Return on Ad Spend (ROAS), but doing so without breaking the bank and actually getting results…a whole ‘nother story.
+Wanting to see a good return on ad spend (ROAS) is one thing, but doing so without breaking the bank and actually getting results?
+That’s another story.

 So scratch all that and go straight to the experts.
-In this post, we’ll run you through the steps we use to help our clients reach their target audience.
+In this post, we’ll run you through the steps we use to help our clients reach their target audience, plus expert tips for creating scroll-stopping ads.

-Here are the steps to run Facebook ads:
+10 steps to run successful Facebook ads

 1. Create an ad account for business

-2. Setup your business page
+2. Set up your business page

 3. Install the Meta-pixel